We have gathered all practical information regarding the event on this page. If you still have any questions after reading, then please get in touch!

 Ríma, Harpa, Reykjavik

 All presentations from the forum will be uploaded to this page.
-Let us know if you are missing something and we will look into it.
+Let us know if something is missing something and we will look into it.

 Working with digitalisation: A journey not a destination